-We face increased legal, accounting, administrative and other costs and expenses as a public company that Legacy Enovix did not incur as a private company.
+We face increased legal, accounting, administrative and other costs and expenses as a public company that we did not incur as a private company.
+We expect such expenses to further increase now that we are no longer an "emerging growth company" as defined in Section 2(a)(19) of the Securities Act, as modified by the Jumpstart our Business Startups Act.
 The Sarbanes-Oxley Act of 2002, including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the PCAOB and the securities exchanges, impose additional reporting and other obligations on public companies.
 Compliance with public company requirements will increase costs and make certain activities more time consuming.
-A number of those requirements require us to carry out activities Legacy Enovix has not done previously.
+A number of those requirements require us to carry out activities that we had not done previously.
 For example, we have created new board committees and adopted new internal controls and disclosure controls and procedures.
 In addition, expenses associated with SEC reporting requirements have been and will be incurred.
 Furthermore, if any issues in complying with those requirements are identified (for example, if we identify a material weakness or significant deficiency in the internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of us.
 It may also be more expensive to obtain director and officer liability insurance.
 Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on our board of directors or as executive officers.
-The additional reporting and other obligations have increased and will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
+The additional reporting and other obligations imposed by these rules and regulations have increased and will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
 These increased costs will require us to divert a significant amount of money that could otherwise be used to expand the business and achieve strategic objectives.
-Advocacy efforts by stockholders and third parties may also prompt
+Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requirements, which could further increase costs.